Child & Youth Care - Bachelor of Arts degree

 How will UFV prepare me for my career?

 Child and youth care is an expanding field.
-It crosses a range of work settings and areas of practice including residential/group home programs, regular and alternative school programs, daycare and early childhood programs, child life/hospital-based programs, youth justice/probation/young offender programs, special needs foster care, parent/counsellor resources, child and youth mental health, child protection services, community services, programs for people with mental disabilities, and early intervention and child development centres.
+It crosses a range of work settings and areas of practice including residential/group home programs, regular and alternative school programs, daycare and early childhood programs, child life/hospital-based programs, youth justice/probation/young offender programs, special needs foster care, parent/counsellor resources, child and youth mental health, child protection services, community services, and early intervention and child development centres.

-Workers, supervisors, managers, and trainers in these programs bring a diverse set of backgrounds and credentials to their positions.
-Increasingly, an undergraduate degree is requested by employers as a qualification for the best career opportunities in the child and youth care field.
-With your background in the field and goals of going into supervision or management, this next level of education will be a good investment on your part.
+Practitioners, supervisors, managers, and trainers in these programs bring a diverse set of backgrounds and credentials to their positions.
+Increasingly, an undergraduate degree is required by employers as a qualification for the best career opportunities in the child and youth care field.
+With a background in the field and goals of going into supervision or management, this next level of education will be a good investment on your part.

 We know you’re a busy person.
-Our Child and Youth Care degree is designed for people like you who currently work in human service agencies with children, youth, and families.
-It is possible to juggle your continuing education and a career.
-This program is tailored to part-time students and those already in the workforce, with core course offerings scheduled for some evenings.
+This program is tailored to part-time students and those already in the workforce, with core course offerings scheduled in the evenings.
 If you’re a full-time student, you can take your electives during the day.

 What do I need to get in?